-A new question and a commonly encountered topic. and this questionwas generally well answered.

-This question had a high pass mark, and was a good discriminator.
+A new question on a commonly encountered topic.
+This question was generally answered well.
+It had a high pass mark and was a good discriminator.

-Question 8: Delirium and post op cognitive dysfunction (POCD)
+Question 8: Delirium and post-op cognitive dysfunction (POCD)

-The pass rate was low at 3.4%,.
+Candidates performed poorly on this question, which was based on a peer-reviewed BJA Education article and checked for accuracy.
 The definition of delirium was well answered but the risk factors, treatment, screening tools, and anaesthetic strategies to avoid POCD were not well answered.
-When asked for factors related to POCD, candidates gave answers related to delirium which directly reflects the previous point made where candidates are disadvantaging themselves by not reading the question carefully and not answering what is being asked
+When asked for factors related to POCD, candidates gave answers related to delirium, which reflects the previous point about answering what is being asked.
+Delirium and postoperative cognitive dysfunction (POCD) is a common topic that candidates are expected to know.